Liupanshui

 Liupanshui (六盘水 (六盤水, Liùpánshuǐ)) is a city in western Guizhou province, People's Republic of China.
 The name Liupanshui combines the first character from the names of each of the city's three constituent counties: Liuzhi, Panzhou, Shuicheng.
 As a prefecture-level city with an area of 9,926 km2, Liupanshui had a total population of over 2,830,000 in 2006, making it the second largest in the province, though only 251,900 inhabitants were urban residents.
 The city is known locally as "The Cool City" or "Cool Capital" due to its low average summer temperature.

 History

 The general area is significant as the seat of the historic Yelang political entity, a confederation of tribes that dominated parts of modern-day Guizhou, Hunan, Sichuan and Yunnan provinces.
 The city was established in 1978 as a prefecture-level municipality.

 Administrative divisions

+Liupanshui City is located in the western part of Guizhou Province, on the slopes of the first and second level terraces of the Yunnan-Guizhou Plateau.
+It spans from 25°19′44″ to 26°55′33″ north latitude and from 104°18′20″ to 105°42′50″ east longitude, with a total area of 9,914.5958 square kilometers, accounting for 5.63% of the total area of the province.

 Its administratively divided to the following county-level jurisdictions: